aturon/aturon.github.io/_posts/2018-06-02-listening-part-2.md

   coherent vision and set of values for the language.
 A zero-sum view would assume that apparent oppositions are fundamental, e.g., that appealing to the JS crowd inherently hurts the C++ one.
-A positive-sum view starts by seeing different perspectives and priorities as *legitimate* and *worthwhile*, and a faith that **by respecting each other in this way, we can find strictly better solutions than had we optimized solely for one perspective.**
+A positive-sum view starts by seeing different perspectives and priorities as *legitimate* and *worthwhile*, with a faith that **by respecting each other in this way, we can find strictly better solutions than had we optimized solely for one perspective.**